-Visitors to Paint Gallery in Collective Participatory Artwork for Pawe?
-Althamer Exhibition at New Museum
+Visitors Paint Gallery in Collective Participatory Artwork for Pawe?
+Althamer Exhibition at New Museum Today

 The exhibition will include a new presentation of the artist's work, Draftsmen's Congress, originally presented at the 7th Berlin Biennial (2012).
 Over the course of the exhibition, the blank white space of the New Museum's Fourth Floor gallery will be transformed through the gradual accumulation of drawings and paintings by Museum visitors and a wide array of invited community organizations.
 Althamer will also activate the exhibition through a sculptural workshop in which the artist and his collaborators will produce new works during the course of the show.

 In the past, Althamer has realized a number of projects that seek to subtly alter reality through nearly imperceptible interventions into public space.
 For his New York exhibition, Althamer has arranged for street musicians to play in front of the New Museum building on the Bowery over the course of the show with the music being broadcast throughout the Third Floor gallery.